g3492/vzborg/README.md

 # vzborg utility
 **Deduplicated, encrypted backups for the Proxmox Virtual Environment.**

-Vzborg uses vzdump and borg backup to allow deduplicated, compressed backups of Proxmox guests, in an optionally encrypted repository.
+With vzborg you can:

-With vzborg, you can backup, restore, delete, list and mantain your backups in a flexible and efficient way.
+- Backup, restore, delete, list and mantain your backups in a flexible and efficient way.

-Use default retention settings to keep a suitable number of hourly, daily, weekly, monthly and yearly backups of your guest.
+- Use default retention settings to keep your desired number of hourly, daily, weekly, monthly and yearly backups.

-Set up automated backups to remote repositories, simply setting appropriate ssh keys.
+- Set up automated backups to remote repositories, simply setting appropriate ssh keys.

+Vzborg uses vzdump and [BorgBackup](https://www.borgbackup.org/) to allow deduplicated, compressed backups of Proxmox guests, in an optionally encrypted repository.

 ## Requirements
-You need a proxmox 5.x or 6.x server with a suitable borg backup package installed.
+You need a proxmox 5.x or 6.x server with a suitable BorgBackup package installed.

-If you are in proxmox 6.x you can just install it with:
+If you are in proxmox 6.x you can install BorgBackup with:

 `apt install borgbackup`

-If you are in proxmox 5.x you must enable stretch-backports repository and install it with:
+If you are in proxmox 5.x you must enable stretch-backports repository and install Borg backup from it with:

 `apt install -t stretch-backports borgbackup`